 Please take a second to follow along here on SoulyRested to catch up on a few of my memorable mishaps, discover fascinating things about my centuries-old farmhouse, glean a little parenting/homeschooling insight from this momma who’s been failing at the effort for almost 2 decades, or enjoy the inside scoop on the secrets other legit homesteaders might not tell you.
 I hope my focus always encourages you, because simple joys require hard work.
 Let’s face it, we all need all the encouragement we can get!

 As soon as you subscribe, you’ll have immediate access to my subscriber library of resources, which I’m continually adding to.
 It includes lots of printables, including my popular e-book and lots of homesteading-related resources.
 You’ll have access to my directions for making lilac syrup and training your dog on your homestead, just to name a few.
+And, of course, you can snag my free eBooks too.

 v v v v v v v v v v v